-Grant Size Limit: The total allocation proposed for the Commercial Revolving Loan Program is \$2,077,527.77. \$1,093,736.48 in program income funds were used toward the Commercial Revolving Loan Program.
+Grant Size Limit: The total allocation proposed for the Commercial Revolving Loan Program is \$2,077,527.77. \$1,093,736.48 in program income funds were used towards the Commercial Revolving Loan Program.

-In previous action plan amendments:

-- \$156,883.37 was reallocated to 10th Avenue Revitalization - \$50,000 for the Edward K. Aldag Jr. Business Plan and \$200,000 for Innovate Tuscaloosa which encourages business development in areas that were affected by the April 27, 2011 tornadoes - \$369,522.45 for the Juanita Drive Phase II infrastructure activity - \$250,000 for The Downs Drainage System infrastructure activity

-• \$807,122.90 for the Alberta Parkway Revitalization infrastructure activity

-In addition, \$1,093,736.48 in program income was used toward more Commercial Revolving Loans.
-Program income interest has been accounted for in the amount of \$2,294.00
+In this action plan amendment, \$156,883.37 was reallocated to 10th Avenue Revitalization.
+Previously, the City used program income funds to fund the activities Edward K. Aldag Jr. Business Plan (\$50,000) and Innovate Tuscaloosa (\$200,000), which encourages business development in areas that were affected by the April 27, 2011 tornadoes.
+Previously, \$1,093,736.48 in program income was used toward more Commercial Revolving Loans.
+In addition, program income funded the following activities: Juanita Drive Phase II (\$369,522.45), The Downs Drainage (\$250,000), and Alberta Parkway Revitalization (\$807,122.90).
+Program income interest has been accounted for in the amount of \$2,128.90.

 Activity 8 - Small Business Revitalization Loan Program: The purpose of the forgivable loan program is to attract local small businesses to the devastated areas impacted by the storm in the hopes that it will spur both job growth for low to moderate income individuals, as well as economic growth for affected businesses.
 The loan program is one of several programs the City is promoting to assist struggling local businesses to get back to pre-storm operations.
 Many of the businesses destroyed during the tornado do not have the means to rebuild.
 This funding will help supplement the cost of returning to their previous locations and maintain or grow their employee base.
 The City is requiring these funds to directly benefit low to moderate income individuals and businesses while helping promote economic recovery in the tornado impacted areas of the City.
-Funds will be available to businesses that are located within the disaster area or businesses relocating to thearea.
+Funds will be available to businesses that are located within the disaster area or businesses relocating to the area.
 The City has developed a loan committee comprised of City employees from five different departments and disciplines to review all loan applications before making a recommendation to the City Council.
 Applicants are required to submit financial documents such as tax returns and financial statements, which are subject to review, by the City's finance director for the applicant's capacity to manage the funds and make repayment should that be necessary in the event of default.
 If additional underwriting is required, the City will consult with the selected firm(s) in an effort to minimize any risk of default on behalf of the business owner and to provide funding within an acceptable range based on business credit availability.
 If the loan committee does not recommend the loan for approval, the business is allowed to appeal the decision to the City of Tuscaloosa City Council.